lulischmader/lulischmader.github.io/_pages/research.md

 <p align="center">
   <img src="/images/documentary_still_chagra.jpg"
-       alt="Documentary still"
-       width="850"
+       alt="Documentary still from fieldwork in the Ecuadorian Amazon" width="760"
        style="border-radius: 12px;">
 </p>

-This project examines how Indigenous Kichwa women mobilize collective practices of care, reciprocity, cultural knowledge, and territorial defense in response to extractivism and epistemic erasure.
+This project examines how Indigenous Kichwa women mobilize collective practices of care, reciprocity, cultural knowledge, and territorial defense in response to extractivism and epistemic erasure in the Ecuadorian Amazon.

-Drawing from Indigenous feminisms, environmental humanities, and decolonial theory, the project develops *ñañapura*—meaning “among sisters” in Kichwa—as a framework for understanding Indigenous feminist praxis grounded in embodied knowledge, collective responsibility, and relational forms of political action.
+Drawing from Indigenous feminisms, environmental humanities, and decolonial theory, the project develops *ñañapura*—meaning “among sisters” in Kichwa—as a framework for understanding Indigenous feminist praxis grounded in embodied knowledge, collective responsibility, relationality, and environmental stewardship.

-Based on ethnographic fieldwork conducted in 2023 and 2024, this research combines oral history, documentary practice, audiovisual media, and collaborative methodologies to examine how Indigenous women generate alternative forms of environmental resistance and knowledge production in the Ecuadorian Amazon.
+Based on ethnographic fieldwork conducted between 2023 and 2025, this research combines oral history, documentary practice, audiovisual media, and collaborative methodologies to examine how Indigenous women sustain cultural memory and generate alternative forms of environmental resistance and knowledge production.

 ### Research Areas

 - Indigenous Feminisms
 - Environmental Justice
 - Ethnography
+- Oral History
 - Documentary Practice
 - Decolonial Theory
-- Oral History
+- Amazonian Studies

 ---